-A. Amateur Executive Board members missing two (2) consecutive meetings shall be removed from the Board, except where excused for just cause.
+A. Amateur Executive Board members missing two (2) or more consecutive or intermittent meetings, face to face and/or tele conference, without prior notification, shall be removed from the Board for the balance of that term year, except where excused for just cause.